-2. The report must document the applicant's(a) diagnosis and (b) need for testing accommodations.
+2. The report must document the applicant's (a) diagnosis and (b) current need for accommodations on the Texas Bar Exam.

-2.1.
-See Appendix 1 for a description of standard testing conditions for the Texas Bar Exam
+- 2.1.
+See Appendix 1 for a description of standard testing conditions for the Texas Bar Exam. - 2.2.

-- 2.2.
 The report should be based on more than the applicant's self-report. - 2.3.
-The report should include more than just a diagnosis. - 2.4.
-The report should include a summary of the diagnostic interview conducted by the Qualified Professional, which may include the following: - description and history of presenting symptoms - review of appropriate neuropsychological, psychological, or psychoeducational test reports that address the applicant's aptitude, achievement, and relevant aspects of cognitive function and information processing - developmental, psychosocial, and vocational history - family history - educational history (including previous standardized test scores, group-administered test scores, IEPs, 504 Plans, report cards and/or listings of previously obtained accommodations and evidence of their effectiveness) - for each requested accommodation, a rationale related to how the applicant's disability affects them in the testing situation - 2.5.
-If available at the time of the interview, the applicant should provide the following to the Qualified Professional: - Undergraduate, graduate, and law school transcripts from each institution they have attended - LSAT scores - MPRE scores - 2.6.
-Transcripts from early education - Learning disabilities are often developmental disorders with childhood onset, even if not diagnosed until adulthood.
-The Qualified Professional may want to review the applicant's transcripts or report cards from elementary, middle school, and high school.
+The report should include more than just a diagnosis.

+- 2.4.
+The report may include a summary of a diagnostic interview conducted by the Qualified Professional, which may include the following: - a diagnosis - a description of the diagnostic criteria and any tests used - description and history of presenting symptoms - whether the impairment is permanent, temporary, fluctuating, or progressive. - relevant developmental, vocational, and medical history - relevant educational history (including previous standardized test scores, group-administered test scores, IEPs, 504 Plans, report cards and/or listings of previously obtained accommodations and evidence of their effectiveness) - for each requested accommodation, a rationale related to how the applicant's disability affects them in the testing situation

+3. The report should address the applicant's current level of functioning and need for accommodations on the Texas Bar Exam